reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.1.6 =
+* Fixed:      #1341 - JS not initializing properly.

 = 3.3.1.5 =
 * Fixed:      #1339 - Typography would lose Font Weight and Style. value was named val in the HTML, so it would be destroyed on the next save if not initialized.

 = 3.3.1.4 =
 * Fixed:      #1226 - W3 Total Cache was affecting validation and compiler hooks.